-- > Curriculum - Work-based Learning A variety of Career Pathway courses are offered and are required for graduation.
+- ≻ Curriculum - Work-based Learning A variety of Career Pathway courses are offered and are required for graduation.
 These courses include an online component as well as hands-on experience and instruction.
-Students learn firsthand how to operate in the workforce, learning what it takes to be successful while gaining both an education and valuable technical skills within their chosen pathway - O The Crossing offers Business Management and Administration under the Supply Chain Management Pathway.
-The actual WBL experiences offered at each location varies based on current Business Partnerships.
+Students learn firsthand how to operate in the workforce, learning what it takes to be successful while gaining both an education and valuable technical skills within their chosen pathway

-- O Students can progress through Levels 1-4 as they gain experience and take on leadership roles at their specific location/program.
+- The Crossing offers the Supply Chain Management Pathway under the Business Management and Administration Cluster.
+The actual WBL experiences offered at each location vary based on current Business Partnerships. - O Students can progress through Levels 1-4 as they gain experience and take on leadership roles at their specific location/program.
 See the graphic on page 6 for more information. - Much of the academic curriculum at the Crossing is computer-based. - Classes have online and offline components that must be completed before a credit can be earned.
 All Crossing courses are semester length and credits are only awarded at the end of S1 and the end of S2.
-If mastery in a course is not met by the end of a semester, students are likely to have to restart that class when they return the following semester. - Some elective courses are project-based and have no online component. - Edmentum provides the online curriculum for the courses offered at the Crossing. - O Edmentum is a mastery-based system. - Students can only progress through the course by demonstrating mastery of the skills and/or concepts of a particular course. - If students fail to master a section of a particular course, they are required to review the material and continue to practice the skill until they can demonstrate mastery.
+If mastery in a course is not met by the end of a semester, students are likely to have to restart that class when they return the following semester. - Some elective courses are project-based and have no online component. - Edmentum provides the online curriculum for the courses offered at the Crossing. - Edmentum is a mastery-based system. - Students can only progress through the course by demonstrating mastery of the skills and/or concepts of a particular course. - If students fail to master a section of a particular course, they are required to review the material and continue to practice the skill until they can demonstrate mastery. - ➤ Course Offerings - The Crossing offers courses that allow students to earn a General, Core 40, or Academic Honors Diploma. - For a complete list of Crossing course offerings, please contact your Site Leader. - Students are also given the opportunity to earn credits through our Work-Based Learning Program. - Students are expected to earn a minimum of 5-6 credits per semester. - When a course is complete, students will be assigned their next course. - Courses are assigned by a student's Career Pathway Instructor (CPI) with guidance from the School Services Department.